domain technicals

 !pip3 install pyOpenSSL

-Note that the Whois module is dependent on having a Whois app on your computer.
-Windows does not inherently have one, neither does Google Colab.
-This is best run with Linux like Ubuntu.
-To make sure your Whois on Ubuntu is installed and updated, run the commands below.
+Note that the Whois module depends on a whois client installed on your system.
+Windows and Google Colab do not include one by default.
+This is best run on Linux distributions such as Ubuntu.
+To ensure whois is installed and up to date on Ubuntu, run the commands below.

 sudo apt-get update